injeti-manohar/openshift-deployment-guide/README.md

-# Lightbend OpenShift Deployment guide
+# Deploying Lightbend Platform applications to OpenShift

-Guide for deploying Lightbend applications to OpenShift.
+Currently covers Lagom, with Play and Akka to be added in a later version.

 ## Building